willdahlgreen/nicar2022_qgis2/README.md

 ![Choosing the format you want to save your filtered file as](screenshots/qgis2_scrn12_save_filtered_layer_choose_format.png)

 So now you should be able to not only filter geographic data you have brought into QGIS but also do so using a complex query to filter on a number of criteria, before saving out your filtered dataset into an entire new file to work with.

 ## Selecting data by location

 Another thing you can use QGIS for is to select data by its geographic location.

-So say we want to select power plants located in a few select California counties.
+So say we want to select power plants located in a few select Georgia counties.

 The difference of selecting by location to the filtering we did earlier is that we are selecting data in **one dataset**, the power plant data, based on the geographic location which comes from **another dataset**, the counties shapefile.

-So in order to select just the power plants in Los Angeles county, Orange county and San Bernadino county, we have to first select these three counties in our `CA_Counties_TIGER2016` layer.
+So in order to select just the power plants in Fulton county, we have to first select this counties in our `georgia_county_population_shapefile.shp` layer.

 Now there are a number of different ways to select features from a layer in QGIS.
 You can select them manually, or by drawing a shape around them from the select features tool in the QGIS toolbar if you want to select them by eye for example.